STNG Golf Driver

 Simulation type: Incompressible CFD, steady-state

 * Simulation is strictly linear.
-Natural curvature of golf swing was not considered*
+Natural curvature of golf swing was not tested*